dtinsley333/PaymentSystemLearning/README.md

 #Basic Code Demo for Inheritance, Overriding, and Overloading
+####Run this code in Visual Studio Code (works on mac, pc, linux)
+This is a basic example that focuses on a few object oriented topics.

 ####Base Class is Called Payment
 We know we are going to have to deal with various types of payments, in this example we will need to receive payments in cash, paypal, and credit card.
-The base class below only has a property for amount and a virtual method "MakePayment" which will likely need to be modified in sub classes.
+The base class below only has a property for amount and a virtual method "MakePayment" which will likely need to modified in sub classes.
 ```
  public class Payment